-Indeed, Healdsburg has garnered much more attention in recent years given its hot streak with a string of impressive new restaurants that took the food scene by storm.
-Most notably, Single Thread—which earned three Michelin stars within two years of opening and nabbed a spot on the esteemed “World’s 50 Best Restaurants” list—is the town’s culinary jewel, featuring an authentic Japanese ryokan dining experience inspired by hyperlocal, California fare.
+Indeed, Healdsburg, CA has garnered much more attention in recent years given its hot streak with a string of impressive new restaurants that took the food scene by storm.
+Most notably, Single Thread—which earned three Michelin stars within two years of opening, and nabbed a spot on the esteemed “World’s 50 Best Restaurants” list—is the town’s culinary jewel.
+Featuring an authentic Japanese ryokan dining experience inspired by hyperlocal, California fare, it's definitely a must-go.
 But the creative culinary energy also shines bright at the numerous other eateries flanking Healdsburg Plaza, including Brass Rabbit, Bravas Bar de Tapas, and Valette.
 Throw in a handful of buzzy tasting rooms, unique shops, specialty purveyors, open-air markets, and hipster cafés, and it’s no wonder this tiny haven has exploded in popularity.

 There’s certainly something for every discerning traveler in Healdsburg, and it’s easy to spend several days exploring its eclectic offerings and gorgeous surroundings—when you arrive, you might just think you’ve been magically transported into a storybook—but here’s how to make the most of your weekend in Healdsburg.

 The drive from San Francisco to Healdsburg takes less than 1.5 hours and provides a scenic trip that leads you across the famed Golden Gate Bridge, past the gorgeous waterfront town of Sausalito, and through the verdant hills of Petaluma.
-When you get off the freeway in Healdsburg, you’ll immediately feel your blood pressure drop as you take in the town: The combination of natural beauty, alluring storefronts, innovative artworks, and mouthwatering scents emanating from the restaurants inspires the senses.
+When you get off the freeway in Healdsburg CA, you’ll immediately feel your blood pressure drop as you take in the town; the combination of natural beauty, alluring storefronts, innovative artworks, and mouthwatering scents emanating from the Healdsburg restaurants inspires the senses.

 Continue the good vibes and celebrate your arrival with lunch at Campo Fina.
 This casual Italian eatery is a local favorite, serving up perfectly blistered pizzas and comforting dishes.
 Nab a seat out on the covered back patio for alfresco dining in lively environs, and get ready for an impeccable meal.
-Start off with a cicchetti (small plate) such as the fresh California oysters or the antipasto platter featuring tuna-stuffed peppers, imported salami, Pecorino, and spicy marinated chickpeas.
 Then, make the difficult decision between The Old School in a Skillet—hearty pork and beef meatballs bathed in a rich and fragrant tomato sauce, sprinkled with smoked mozzarella, and served alongside toasted ciabatta—or the wood-fired Margherita pizza topped with a dollop of fresh burrata.
 It’s hard to go wrong, but no matter what you decide, make sure to end your meal with a game of bocce.

 Deepen your relaxation with a farm-to-spa treatment at The Spa Hotel Healdsburg.
 These unique treatments are inspired by the town’s agrarian past and utilize products crafted by Sonoma County farms.
-Indulge in the wine and honey body wrap—featuring deeply moisturizing cream infused with local honey and organic sauvignon blanc grapes— or the heavenly Meyer lemon–sage massage, which incorporates fragrant essential oils in a whipped soufflé cream to relieve tension and rejuvenate the senses.
+Indulge in the honey body wrap—featuring deeply moisturizing cream infused with local honey — or the heavenly Meyer lemon massage, which incorporates sage and fragrant essential oils in a whipped soufflé cream to relieve tension and rejuvenate the senses.

 Once your leisurely afternoon at the spa comes to an end, freshen up for dinner at Dry Creek Kitchen.
-Tucked away on the bottom floor of Hotel Healdsburg, the elevated and elegant eatery is a quintessential dining destination specializing in farm-to-table California cuisine—all crafted by the award-winning chef-owner Charlie Palmer and executive chef Scott Romano.
-The recently revitalized restaurant perfectly embodies the laid-back luxury of the Wine Country lifestyle, with its immaculate dining room punctuated by sculptural floral arrangements, floor-to-ceiling windows, and oversized doors opening out onto the lush garden terrace.
+Tucked away on the bottom floor of Hotel Healdsburg, the elevated and elegant eatery is a quintessential dining destination specializing in farm-to-table California cuisine—all crafted by the award-winning chef-owner Charlie Palmer, and executive chef Scott Romano.

 Conclude your dinner on a sweet note with the chocolate peanut butter bar—yes, it tastes just as good as it sounds, if not better.
 This decadent treat features multiple layers of sumptuous dark chocolate marquis and velvety peanut butter mousse, which you must dip into the chocolate sorbet in order to get the full experience.
 You just might talk about it for the rest of the night.